 I was a gameplay and AI engineer on this title.
 I helped design and engineered all of the game's boss battles and many of the core systems.

 A prototype and proof of concept adventure game about a great stage actor in the game engine that I wrote (C++).
+I did all animation, sound design, art, and engineering.
 The scripting language for the engine was based on theater scripts - an example of function following form.

 A remake of a gaming classic.
 I was called in as an expert on the internal game engine to support the boss sequences and to inject stability into the core gameplay.